Ahmed-Khaled24/XML-SN-Analyzer/README.md

 ### Remarks
 1.  comments and attributes are not supported
+2. XML must have a single parent (wrapper tag) for compact json to work properly
-2.  empty XML tags are ignored
+3.  empty XML tags are ignored
 3. #### social network XML must be formatted this way
 ```XML
 <users>